clay/claycli/README.md

 Exports data from Clay.
 You can export to a YAML/JSON file with `--file` (it'll default to YAML if no extension is specified), or `stdout` (useful for exporting Clay data into non-Clay systems, and for linting).
 You can specify the site to export from _or a specific page/component_.
 If you specify site, use the same syntax as the `--site` option.
 If you specify page or component, use the same syntax as the you use for importing pages and components.
 If you don't specify a site, page, or component to export from, it'll use the `CLAY_DEFAULT_SITE` environment variable.
 Exporting pages and components will also export their children.

-* `--preview` will tell you the total number of components, pages, uris, and lists that will be exported
+* `-p, --preview` will tell you the total number of components, pages, uris, and lists that will be exported
 * normally, if you export to a file, it'll warn you if the file already exists
 * `--force` will suppress that warnings and overwrite the file
 * `-u, --users` will export users as well as other site data